ANISHSINGH0110/Sorting-Visualizer/README.md

 JavaScript – For sorting logic and animations

-## 📌 Future Improvements
+# 📌 Future Improvements

-🔹 Add Merge Sort, Quick Sort, and Heap Sort.

-🔹 Implement React.js for enhanced visualization.
+🔹 Rebuild using React.js for better scalability

+🔹 Add step-by-step algorithm walkthroughs

+🔹 Implement an algorithm comparison mode

-🔹 Include step-by-step explanations for each sorting step.
+🔹 Support for dual sorting visual display

-## 🏆 Contributing
+# 🏆 Contributing

 Feel free to fork, contribute, or report issues.
 Your contributions are always welcome! 😊

-## 🚀 Happy Sorting! 🎉
+# 🚀 Happy Sorting! 🎉